Pinewood Derby (South Park): Plot

 Randy Marsh, determined to make sure his son Stan wins the annual statewide pinewood derby, slips an object into the back of the car to give it an advantage.
 Stan learns from a news report that the object is a superconducting magnet, stolen by Randy from the Large Hadron Collider.
 During the finals, Randy coaxes Stan to lie to the judges and say he used only the parts in the approved pinewood derby kit.
 Stan wins first place when his car reaches warp speed, shooting off the track and into space.
 It is later found by an alien bank robber named Baby Fark McGee-zax, who lands in South Park and holds the planet at gunpoint, demanding that Stan and Randy build him a new warp drive.
 Everyone believes that the two can do the job using only the approved kit.

 Stan tries to persuade Randy to tell the truth about the stolen magnet, but Randy refuses in order to avoid embarrassment.
 As the pair works on the warp drive, an Intergalactic Police ship approaches Earth; McGee-zax cloaks his ship and drags Stan out of sight as a hostage, leaving the townspeople to divert the officers' questions.
 The officers say that McGee-zax stole a large sum of space cash, but no one admits to seeing him, and the officers leave.
 Randy then distracts McGee-zax so that Stan can stab him to death.
 The stolen space cash is found in his ship, but Randy divides it among the countries of the world to buy their silence instead of returning it.
 Four days later, the officers return to South Park, having learned that McGee-zax landed there; Randy tells them of his death, but everyone denies finding any space cash.

 Randy tries to dissuade other countries from spending their shares in order to avoid alerting the Intergalactic Police, but his plan is ruined when Mexico and China undertake huge spending projects.
 Learning that Finland is about to reveal the secret, Randy gets the rest of the world to destroy that country in a nuclear attack.
 The officers visit South Park a third time to ask about the attack, but the residents again deny knowledge of anything unusual.
 Having finally had enough of the deception, Stan admits that he cheated in the pinewood derby and returns his trophy; however, no one else on Earth speaks up about the stolen space cash.
-McGee-zax emerges from the officers' ship, having faked his death, and reveals that he is actually an ambassador in charge of testing worlds that have developed warp drive capability to see if they are worthy of joining the intergalactic community.
-As punishment for failing the test, Earth and its moon are sealed within a force field and isolated from the rest of the universe.
+McGee-zax emerges from the officers' ship, having faked his death, and reveals that he is actually an ambassador in charge of testing worlds that have developed warp drive capability to see if they are worthy of joining the intergalactic community and that Earth failed the test.
+He also reveals that the space cash has no value other than what it is given.
+As punishment for mankind's greed and deception, Earth and its moon are sealed within a force field and isolated from the rest of the universe.